cameronmathis/COMP4300/Project3/README.md

 Secondly, I quickly learned that it would be extremely hard to implement and test only one part of the pipeline.
 As a result I had to have some code for each stage written before I could run my simulation.

-Lastly, when I tried to use the exact layout that Dr. Xiao suggested, I struggled to pass all the variables I need for certain function.
+Secondly, when I tried to use the exact layout that Dr. Xiao suggested, I struggled to pass all the variables I need for certain function.
 As a result, some variables were made global.